 July 25, 2019

 November 21, 2019

 December 19, 2019

 The Center’s Environmentally Sensitive Maintenance (ESM) Course is an intense two-day classroom session focused on providing the knowledge and tools necessary for road owners to maintain roads in a more cost-efficient and environmentally sensitive manner.
-The Center’s holds approximately 10 ESM Courses at locations around Pennsylvania every year.
-The course runs form 8 am to 4 pm for two days (doors open at 7 am for registration and continental breakfast and includes lunch).
+The Center holds approximately 10 ESM courses at locations around Pennsylvania every year.
+The course runs from 8 am to 4 pm for two days (doors open at 7 am for registration, continental breakfast and lunch included).
 The course is free to municipal, county, and state agencies involved with PA’s Dirt and Gravel Road Program.
 All out-of-state and private companies must pay a fee of $395.
-This course provides 1.3 Continuing Education Units and 13 PDHs Professional Development Hours from the PSU College of Engineering.
+This course provides 1.3 Continuing Education Units and 13 Professional Development Hours from the PSU College of Engineering.

-The closest training to York County will be on April 13th & 14th at the Gettysburg Hotel.
+The closest training to York County will be on May 21st & 22nd at the Penn State Mont Alto Multi-Purpose Activities Center.
 Click the above link for more info and all other training locations being offered.

 Potential Grant Applicants: In order to be eligible to apply for Program funds, the person in charge of work plan development and project implementation from the road-owning entity must have attended environmentally sensitive maintenance (ESM) training within the past five (5) calendar years.
 This training, and all past 2-day ESM trainings, count as eligibility to apply for BOTH Dirt and Gravel and Low Volume Road funds for a period of five (5) calendar years.

 NO MAILED IN REGISTRATIONS!
 A LIMITED NUMBER OF OPENINGS ARE AVAILABLE: PLEASE REGISTER ON-LINE AS SOON AS POSSIBLE.
 Registration will be closed 3 days prior to the scheduled program.